alopezrivera/tudelft-ae-study-planner/README.md

-# Study Dashboard
+# TU Delft AE GPA Calculator and Study Dashboard

-Dashboard designed and tuned for the **TU Delft Bachelor's** grade system.
+Dashboard designed and tuned for the **TU Delft Aerospace Engineering Bachelor's** grade system.
 Copy your grades onto the `Courses` sheet and let the magic happen.

 #### [1.
 Introduction](#1-introduction)